ytazz/vnoid/build_sample_2022.md

 - Stepping control
 - Stabilization control

-Each function is implemented by about 100 lines of code.
+Each function is implemented by about 100 lines of code, so it will serve as a good learning material for beginners.

 ### Building and running vnoid